aanchalsingh1319-web/netflix-elt-pipeline/README.md

 - Ratings distribution
 - Top genres (derived from listed_in)

+  ## BI Dashboard (Looker Studio)

+Designed and built an interactive Looker Studio dashboard on top of BigQuery tables generated from the ELT pipeline.
+The dashboard presents content mix, growth trends, regional distribution, genre popularity, and recent growth markets in a clear, business-friendly layout.

 ## Sample Insights

 - International content and dramas dominate the Netflix catalog, highlighting a strong global content strategy.